riancandrian/gs-dev-test/README.md

-# gs-dev-test
+# GeekSeat Dev Test
-Technical Test Geekseat
+This one is my answer for technical test in Geek Seat Indonesia